Doug Pazienza BA (Double Major), Dip, BSc (Hons), Reg. MBACP

 At either location, our meetings are safe and confidential.

-As a humanistic counsellor, I look at things holistically and that includes gaining an understanding of the totality of the person and their contextual experience.
+As a humanistic practitioner, I look at things holistically and that includes gaining an understanding of the totality of the person and their contextual experience.
 The humanistic approach is a fundamentally optimistic and relational talking - and listening - therapy.
-It emphasizes the working alliance between client and counsellor as the facilitator for therapeutic change.
+It emphasizes the working alliance between client and therapist as the facilitator for therapeutic change.

 My belief in this puts you, the client, at the centre of my practice.